 Fixation of head of endoprothesis is made with the help of screws without cementation.
 To fix endoprosthesis of a shoulder joint, a doctor typically uses bone cement.
 A sliding polyethylene cover is put in the upper part of endoprosthesis to ensure sliding movement around the head.

 The success of operation depends on patient, as well.
-Use the time before surgery to prepare for it and solve all organizational issues.
+Use the time before shoulder surgery to prepare for it and solve all organizational issues.
 Visit doctors after the operation, if you feel well: it will help you to get back to normal active life after the operation.

 For how long do patients stay in the clinic?